Invis1ble/media-intelligence/README.md

 This repository contains code for media analysis and processing.

 Dependencies
 ------------

+In order to use this package you need to install the following utilities:

 - [yt-dlp](https://github.com/yt-dlp/yt-dlp) is a command-line program to download videos from YouTube.com and a few more sites.
 - [ffmpeg](https://www.ffmpeg.org/) required by `yt-dlp` for post-processing tasks.

 Installation
 ------------